 Goldshell AE Max Overview

-Targeting Aleo with a zkSNARK ASIC introduced in May 2025, this miner hits roughly 360 MH/s at 3,300 W—around 9.17 J/MH.
-Fan cooling pushes acoustics toward 85 dB, though entry pricing is relatively accessible at about $3,210.
+Targeting Aleo with a zkSNARK ASIC introduced in May 2025, this miner is rated at roughly 360 MH/s at 3,300 W—around 9.17 J/MH.
+Cooling is fan-based and acoustics are described as approaching 85 dB.
+List pricing is commonly around $3,210.

 Key Specs: Goldshell AE Max